 Having the right equipment for your cannabis grow project is a necessity but can be very confusing for the beginner grower.
-Before you go out and buy a grow light I would highly recommend reading this article as well as our main LED grow light article to understand the requirements for a successful grow.
+Before you go out and buy a grow light I would highly recommend reading this article, as well as our main, LED grow light article to understand the requirements for a successful grow.
 You can start your plants with T5 grow lights and work your way up to LED or HIP lights.

 The first question is what are you planning on growing?
 Yes, Cannabis but what stages of plant growth are you planning on using the grow lights for.
-A T5 florescent is great for seedlings into the vegetative stage but doesn’t have the power needed to really grow a plant to maturity.
+A T5 fluorescent is great for seedlings into the vegetative stage but doesn’t have the power needed to really grow a plant to maturity.

 A T5 is a fluorescent grow light, the “T” stands for “tubular” and the “5” is for the 5/8-inch diameter.
 T5’s come in lengths between 12-inches and 48-inches.
 You can buy single bulb T5’s or purchase them as part of a larger fixture that could contain multiple T5 bulbs.
 These fixtures can be heavy due to the fact that the ballast is part of the actual fixture.

 |Hydro Crunch T5 FLUORESCENT 4FT 8 LAMP GROW LIGHT|

 |Apollo Horticulture T5 2 Feet, 6 Tube Commercial Grow Light|

 |Agrobrite T5, FLT48, 4 Foot, 8-Tube ( Editors Choice )|

 Indoor growers love T5 grow lights because they are cheap, also energy efficient and run cool so they can be suspended just inches above your seedlings.
 This means you can setup your seedlings in a separate area from your main grow.
 This will help you cycle your crops so that you have seedlings starting as your main plants start to flower.